asteroid-team/asteroid/egs/SEGAN/README.md

 ### Investigation

 In this recipe, we investigate several aspects of SEGAN.
-The community has already reported that the noise that is added the compressed representation of the signal is ignored by the generator in the reconstruction phase [[1]](https://arxiv.org/pdf/1711.05747.pdf) [[2]](https://arxiv.org/pdf/1511.05440.pdf).
+The community has already reported that the noise that is added to the compressed representation of the signal is ignored by the generator in the reconstruction phase [[1]](https://arxiv.org/pdf/1711.05747.pdf) [[2]](https://arxiv.org/pdf/1511.05440.pdf).
-We have been able to confirm and reproduce this result Furthermore, we have investigated the impact of the adversarial loss over the L1 regularization.
-We found out that removing the adversarial part does not degrade performance and using SNR regularization instead of L1 regularization gives better performance
+We have been able to confirm and reproduce this result.
+Furthermore, we have investigated the impact of the adversarial loss over the L1 regularization.
+We found out that removing the adversarial part does not degrade performance and using SNR regularization instead of L1 regularization gives better performance.

 ### Results